pwkooij/fungal_bioinformatics/docs/source/Day1.md

 - Data Trimming
 - Genome Assembly

+Will use a lot of Linux command line, for reminders have a look out the [[Tech help|tech section]].

+References to the papers about the software and other helpful papers you can find in the [[References]] chapter.
 ## Brief introduction to polyphasic taxonomy
 Some helpful links:
 > **To check name status**